SpaceVim/SpaceVim/docs/documentation.md

 | `-`           | decrease the number under point by one |
 | Any other key | leave the transient state              |

-**Tips:** You can increase or decrease a value by more that once by using a prefix argument (i.e. `10 SPC n +` will add 10 to the number under point).
+**Tips:** You can increase or decrease a number by more than once by using a prefix argument (i.e. `10 SPC n +` will add 10 to the number under cursor).

 #### Replace text with iedit

-SpaceVim uses powerful iedit mode to quick edit multiple occurrences of a symbol or selection.
+SpaceVim uses a powerful iedit mode to quick edit multiple occurrences of a symbol or selection.

 **Two new modes:** `iedit-Normal`/`iedit-Insert`